-(PICTURED L-R, KAYE SCOTT, KRISTY HARRIS, SHELLEY WATTS) by Richard Jeans
+(PICTURED L-R, KAYE SCOTT, KRISTY HARRIS, SHELLEY WATTS)

 Philippines, New Zealand, China, Brazil (maybe).
 A nice holiday, or the schedule for National Champion flyweight Kristy Harris.
 Either way you look at, it’s time away from home and living out of a suitcase away from the comforts of your own bed and pillow and new environments, juggling diet, workouts and staying mentally focused in the lead up to the biggest test of your life.

 A closer look at Kristy Harris suggests more than a National Champ and the ones close to her know exactly why.

 After finishing a two week training camp in Baguio, Philippines, a select group from Boxing Australia trained 1-3 sessions a day with the elite teams including running, conditioning, technique, sparring and general boxing all against the cream of the Filipino crop.

 “It’s really good for me because there are plenty of girls around my weight to work with and it’s a great environment to be in.”
 Harris says.

 2016.
 The Olympic year.
 Once in four years does this happen.
 The chances to peak at the exact right time can be minuscule, now compact that with four years of planning, fighting, working, training, potential of injury, sickness, plus your world outside of boxing.
 For women, the ever challenging choice of when to start a family is a tricky decision to make and an important discussion between loved ones.
 Throw them all in an Olympic year and you’ve got yourself a schedule others might look at and start running for the hills.

 So for STING athlete Kristy Harris what is the focus for her?